hp3icc/emq-TE1ws/README.md

  #

+# Download micro sd image for Raspberry:

+ If you have raspbery equipment, you can download and use the preconfigured image ready to load into your micro sd memory, for this you just need to download the preconfigured image file for raspberry, unzip the .zip file and load it into your micro sd memory using tools such as BalenaEtcher, Rufus or any other tool to load the .img file to the micro sd memory.

+  You can download the raspberry image from any of the following links:

+   Image for raspberry, emq-TE1 project - recommended for any Raspberry : Zero, Zero W, Zero2, Zero2 W, Zero-2,  B2, B3, B3+, PI4

+ * <p><a href="https://drive.google.com/u/0/uc?id=1Lb37NpAjvjQQA-DeM1pk3qssqZZ5ARFN&export=download&confirm=t&uuid=4329f6b0-353d-44d1-b08b-2715faa32981" target="_blank">Download</a> image raspberry&nbsp;</p>

+ #

 # Installation from terminal:

 You can install on your operating system (Ubuntu, raspberry, Debian) using the self-install Bash from your terminal console with super user permissions, importantly your operating system must have sudo and curl installed before using the self-install Bash.